jrfvalderama/wine/README.md

 ## Expanding domain knowledge of the wine industry.

 ### Questions
-* Where are the grapes produced
+* Where are the grapes produced?

 ### Links